GoogleCloudPlatform/java-docs-samples/appengine/endpoints-frameworks-v2/guice-example/README.md

 0. For `<endpoints.project.id>`, replace the value `YOUR_PROJECT_ID` with
 your project ID.

-0. Edit the file `src/main/java/com/example/echo/Echo.java`.
+0. Edit the file `src/main/java/com/example/echo/Echo.java` and
+   `src/main/java/com/example/echo/EchoEndpointModule.java`.

 0. Replace the value `YOUR-PROJECT-ID` with your project ID.